zer0cache/matic-docs/docs/develop/ethereum-matic/pos/getting-started.md

 ## Steps to use the PoS Bridge

 - **Root token** and **Child token** has to be mapped on the PoS bridge.
-This basically means that the token contract on the root chain and the token contract on the child chain have to maintain a connection or mapping in order transfer assets between them.
+This basically means that the token contract on the root chain and the token contract on the child chain have to maintain a connection or mapping in order to transfer assets between them.
 Submit mapping request [here](/docs/develop/ethereum-matic/submit-mapping-request).

 - Once mapping is done, you can either use the **matic.js SDK** to interact with the contracts or you can do the same without the SDK.
 However, the matic.js SDK is designed in a very user friendly way to make the asset transfer mechanism very easy to integrate with any application.